 - The permit becomes null and void if the applicant should fail to meet the requirements of the permit

 - No fueled heating appliance is permitted in any enclosed or partially enclosed area.

-- Installing a fueled fire appliance (i.e. propane heaters, BBQ) on an outdoor patio must be certified and comply with all Technical Standards & Safety Authority (TSSA) regulations
+- Installing a fueled fire appliance (i.e. propane heaters, BBQ) on an outdoor patio must be certified and comply with all Technical Standards and Safety Authority (TSSA) regulations

 - All fuel fired appliances must have a clearance of 3’ from all flammable materials and devices with an open flame must be secured